suxuekun/libpyiotcloud/README.md

 ### Architecture

-Instead of using 'serverless' IoT solutions like AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT solutions using Flask webserver, RabbitMQ message broker and Pika AMPQ client.
+Instead of using 'serverless' IoT solutions like AWS IoT Core, GCP IoT Core or Azure IoT Hub, we can create our own 'server-based' IoT solutions using Flask webserver, RabbitMQ message broker and Pika AMQP client.
 This server-based IoT solution architecture can be deployed in local PC or in the cloud - AWS EC2, Linode or etc.